2010 United Kingdom general election debates: Sky News Debate: international affairs

 Prior to the debate, several hundred demonstrators gathered close to the Arnolfini, including anti-capitalist groups, Palestine groups and some English Defence League members.
 Between six and nine demonstrators were arrested before the debate for public order offences, as demonstrators clashed with Avon and Somerset Police with shields and horse-mounted officers.

 Authorities had tried unsuccessfully to keep the location of the debate secret from the public before the broadcast, however three days before the event, security barriers had already been put up outside the venue, with around a dozen television production staff on site.
 Bristol City Council attached notices to the security barriers giving advice of traffic restrictions in the Bristol Harbour area.

-Polling after the Sky News Debate declared Nick Clegg and David Cameron the joint winners in the polls, with all three leaders considerably closer than the previous debate.
+Polling following the Sky News Debate declared Nick Clegg and David Cameron the joint winners, with all three leaders considerably closer than the previous debate.